Billsmoor Park and Grasslees Wood: Vegetation

 Grasslees Wood is dominated by sessile oak (Quercus petraea) with some birch (Betula pubescens).
 Groundcover indicative of a dry acid soil includes sweet vernal grass, common bent, creeping soft-grass (Holcus mollis), wood sorrel (Oxalis acetosella), tormentil (Potentilla erecta) and bracken (Pteridium aquilinum), together with remote sedge (Carex remota), oak fern (Gymnocarpium dryopteris) and enchanter's nightshade (Circaea lutetiana).

 The condition of Grasslees Wood was judged to be favourable-recovering in 2013, with some concerns about deer grazing noted.
 Billsmoor Park was found to have an 'unfavourable-recovering' condition in the same year, with enclosures erected preventing deer grazing appearing to work well.

+Land ownership

+Part of the area designated as Billsmoor Park and Grasslees Wood is owned by the Ministry of Defence.